 Learn the Lingo That’s Essential for Your Construction Success

 Construction projects are taking place in your local communities and around the world.
 As you compete for jobs and begin work on projects, you’ll be meeting general contractors, subcontractors, engineers, and architects.
-During meetings or when documents are shared, you might come across certain terms and acronyms that you’re not familiar with.
+During meetings or when documents are shared, you might come across certain terms and acronyms that you're not familiar with.
 If you don’t know these terms, you’ll be unable to keep up with the conversation, putting you at a disadvantage.
 Not being able to keep up with a conversation, especially when you’re negotiating a contract, will have a negative impact on your bottom line.
-Moreover, you simply don’t have the time to waste hours trying to Google construction terms–time better spent on your construction tasks.
+Moreover, you simply don’t have the time to waste hours trying to Google terms--time better spent on your construction tasks.

-But no worries–we’ve got you covered!
-We’ve gathered together the 100 most common words used in the industry and placed them in a list so you can easily look up and review their meanings.
-In this glossary of construction terms, we’ve included words, phrases and acronyms that cover building structures, architectural plans, bidding phases, and contracts.
+But no worries--we’ve got you covered!
+We've gathered together the 100 most common words used in the industry and placed them in a list so you can easily look up and review their meanings.
+In this glossary of building terms, we’ve included words, phrases and acronyms that cover building structures, architectural plans, bidding phases, and contracts.
 And if you don’t find a word you’re looking for, leave a comment and let us know about a word you think we should include in our next version.

 1. All-In Rate: Total expenses for a project that includes all direct and indirect costs.